-Exemplary Projects may be programs operating at the state, county, or local level and need not involve LEAA funding to be considered.
-LEAA funded programs, however, require a letter of endorsement from the appropriate State Criminal Justice Council with the submission.
-Programs may be proposed for consideration by the operating agency, local governmental or criminal justice planning unit.
-State Criminal Justice Council or LEAA Office.
+Exemplary Projects may be programs operating at the state, county, or local level.
+Programs may be proposed for consideration by the operating agency, local governmental or criminal justice planning unit, State Criminal Justice Council or OJARS Office.

-Programs focusing on adults which are being recommended for Exemplary Project status should be submitted to:
+Programs which are being recommended for Exemplary Project status should be submitted to:

+James Gardner, Program Monitor

-Frank Shults, Program Monitor Model Program Development Division Office of Development, Testing and Dissemination National Institute of Justice U.S. Department of Justice Washington, D.C.
+Model Program Development Division

+Office of Development, Testing and

+Dissemination

+National Institute of Justice

+U.S. Department of Justice

+Washington, D.C.
 20531